-I sit in the glider, nursing my baby as I have thousands of times before.
+I sit in the glider, breastfeeding my baby as I have thousands of times before.
 She has a fever, most likely from the 1 year vaccines she’d gotten 2 weeks prior.
 Our Pediatrician warned me about the side effects, and it seems they’ve arrived like clockwork.

 She’s been struggling to fall asleep for her afternoon nap for the past 10 minutes, whining and whimpering, tossing and turning.
 I can tell she’s not feeling well, so I’ve decided to pull out the big guns.

-My plan has always been to breastfeed Harper for 1 year.
+My plan has always been to continue breastfeeding Harper for 1 year.
 Now at 13 months, we’re almost completely weaned, with the exception of one nursing session before bedtime, which we will be done with in the next couple of days.
 The weaning process has been a long one, decided mostly by me.
 We started by dropping the sessions before naps.
 First the morning, followed a week later by the afternoon.
 It’s been a fairly seamless process.

 As I head up the stairs toward the nursery, I can’t remember the last time I nursed my baby during the day.
 Realistically, it’s probably only been about a month, but I simply cannot recall that last time.